Amateur radio operator, holder of

 These groups I belong to complement and cooperate with each other.

 I've been interested in emergency preparedness for a long time.
-Here are a few

-disaster volunteer preparation tips I've
+disaster volunteer preparation tips that may not be obvious.

 Member of several professional organizations.